Google and Google Scholar

 The answer, is sometimes, but not all the time.
 You can start your search with Google, but you need to move on to academic resources, that is, material found in textbooks, scholarly and peer reviewed journals.

-Google Scholar allows you to search for academic literature across many disciplines and sources: peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
+Google Scholar allows you to search for academic literature across many disciplines and sources: peer-reviewed papers, theses, books, abstracts, and articles, from academic publishers, professional societies, preprint repositories, universities, and other scholarly organizations.

 For this reason, it is best not to rely on Google Scholar as your sole source of academic material.
 You will get much more relevant results using the library databases.
 To access the full text of articles on Google Scholar from subscription journals, add your library memberships to the Library links tab in Settings (see image below).